microsoft/ML-For-Beginners/2-Regression/3-Linear/README.md

 🏆 Well done!
 You created two Regression models in one lesson.
 In the final section on Regression, you will learn about Logistic Regression to determine categories.

+---
+## 🚀Challenge

-🚀 Challenge: Test several different variables in this notebook to see how correlation corresponds to model accuracy.
+Test several different variables in this notebook to see how correlation corresponds to model accuracy.

 ## [Post-lecture quiz](https://jolly-sea-0a877260f.azurestaticapps.net/quiz/10/)